0xmostafam/function-plotter/README.md

 # Function Plotter

-A simple GUI function plotter using electron.
+A simple GUI function plotter using Electron and ChartJS.

 ## GUI